-4.2.3 Changes in Coal and Natural Gas Use
+4.2.3.
+Changes in coal and natural gas use

-In the CapOnly scenario, an introduction of a CO2 price improves a competiveness of natural gas with coal due to a lower natural gas's carbon content.
+In the CapOnly scenario, an introduction of a CO_2 price improves a competiveness of natural gas with coal due to a lower carbon content of natural gas.
 But the resulting carbon price level is still not high enough to offset the large initial price difference between natural gas and coal.
-As shown in Figure 7a, a CO2 price reduces both coal and natural gas consumption.
+As shown in Fig. 7(a), a CO_2 price reduces both coal and natural gas consumption.
 One sector where carbon pricing may introduce a switch from coal to natural gas is electricity.
-In China the natural gas combined cycle (NGCC) generation cost almost twice as pulverized coal-fired electricity generation technology.
-Since the natural gas-fired electricity is much more expensive than coal-fired electricity, a relatively low CO2 price is not able to induce the coal-to-gas switching in the power sector.
-Compared with the CapOnly scenario, natural gas consumption rises while coal consumption declines in the integrated policy scenario, as shown in Figure 7b.
+In China, the NGCC generation cost almost twice as pulverized coal-fired electricity generation technology.
+Since the natural gas-fired electricity is much more expensive than coal-fired electricity, a relatively low CO_2 price is not able to induce the coal-to-gas switching in the power sector.
+Compared with the CapOnly scenario, natural gas consumption rises while coal consumption declines in the integrated policy scenario, as shown in Fig. 7(b).